SkyInkLearning/ReadMeDocumentationTips/README.md

 ## Images:

-Drag and drop a image into the readme and than add the url to:
+Drag and drop a image into the readme and than add the url to src in:

 ```markdown
 <img src="" width="400">
 ```

+Preview the image and change between width/height to make the image bigger.

 ## Showing of code in the readme: